Supersonic transport: Noise pollution

-Need to operate aircraft over a wide range of speeds
+Large speed range

 The aerodynamic design of a supersonic aircraft needs to change with its speed for optimal performance.
 Thus, an SST would ideally change shape during flight to maintain optimal performance at both subsonic and supersonic speeds.
 Such a design would introduce complexity which increases maintenance needs, operations costs, and safety concerns.

 In practice all supersonic transports have used essentially the same shape for subsonic and supersonic flight, and a compromise in performance is chosen, often to the detriment of low speed flight.
 For example, Concorde had very high drag (a lift to drag ratio of about 4) at slow speed, but it travelled at high speed for most of the flight.
 Designers of Concorde spent 5000 hours optimizing the vehicle shape in wind tunnel tests to maximize the overall performance over the entire flightplan.

 The Boeing 2707 featured swing wings to give higher efficiency at low speeds, but the increased space required for such a feature produced capacity problems that proved ultimately insurmountable.

 North American Aviation had an unusual approach to this problem with the XB-70 Valkyrie.
 By lowering the outer panels of the wings at high Mach numbers, they were able to take advantage of compression lift on the underside of the aircraft.
 This improved the L/D ratio by about 30%.

 Skin temperature

-At supersonic speeds an aircraft adiabatically compresses the air in front of it.
-The increased temperature of the air heats the aircraft.
+Aircraft are surrounded by an air layer the temperature of which increases with aircraft speed.
+As a result, the skin of the aircraft gets hotter with increasing supersonic speeds (kinetic heating from the high speed boundary layer).
+Heat from the sun also raises the skin temperature.
+Heat transfers into the aircraft structure which also gets hotter.
+By the early 1960s many investigations in the United States, Britain and France had shown equilibrium skin temperatures varying from 130 degC at Mach 2.2 to 330 degC at Mach 3.

-Subsonic aircraft are usually made of aluminium.
-However aluminium, while being light and strong, is not able to withstand temperatures much over 127 °C; above 127 °C the aluminium gradually loses its properties that were brought about by age hardening.
-For aircraft that fly at Mach 3, materials such as stainless steel (XB-70 Valkyrie, MiG-25) or titanium (SR-71, Sukhoi T-4) have been used, at considerable increase in expense, as the properties of these materials make the aircraft much more difficult to manufacture.
+Subsonic aircraft are often made of aluminium alloys.
+However such alloys, while being light and strong, is not able to withstand temperatures much over 127 °C; above 127 °C the aluminium gradually loses its properties that were brought about by age hardening.
+For aircraft that have flown at Mach 3, materials such as stainless steel (XB-70 Valkyrie, MiG-25) or titanium (SR-71, Sukhoi T-4) have been used.

-In 2017 a new carbide ceramic coating material was discovered which could resist temperatures occurring at Mach 5 or above, perhaps as high as 3000 °C.

-Poor range

-The range of supersonic aircraft can be estimated with the Breguet range equation.

-The high per-passenger takeoff weight makes it difficult to obtain a good fuel fraction.
-This issue, along with the challenge presented by supersonic lift/drag ratios, greatly limits the range of supersonic transports.
-Because long distance routes were not a viable option, airlines had little interest in buying the jets.

-Airline undesirability of SSTs

-Airlines buy aircraft as a means of making money, and wish to make as much return on investment as possible from their assets.
+Range

+The range of an aircraft depends on three efficiencies which appear in the Breguet range equation.
+They are the aerodynamic efficiency, which says how much wanted lift can be produced without too much unwanted drag, powerplant efficiency, which says how much fuel is converted into moving the aircraft against its drag resistance, and structural efficiency, which says how heavy the structure is compared to the fuel and passengers it can carry.